Statutory guidance

 Based on the designation criteria contained in the Regulations, this means that asset freezes are imposed on those persons who are designated as a result of carrying on prohibited activities in Syria related to chemical weapons, including developing, producing, acquiring, stockpiling or retaining chemical weapons, transferring chemical weapons to any person, using chemical weapons, engaging in any military preparations to use chemical weapons, and providing assistance to or encouraging or inducing any person to engage in any of the above activity.

-Asset freezes are also imposed on those persons who are designated for providing financial services or making funds or economic resources available to those that are repressing the civilian population in Syria or supporting or benefitting from the Syrian regime.
+Asset freezes are also imposed on those persons who are designated for providing financial services or making funds or economic resources available to those that are or have been involved in repressing the civilian population in Syria (including those who were involved in repressing the civilian population under the Assad regime or supporting or benefitting from the Assad regime).

-OFSI is the authority responsible for implementing the UK’s financial sanctions on behalf of HM Treasury.
+The Office of Financial Sanctions Implementation (OFSI) is the authority responsible for implementing the UK’s financial sanctions on behalf of HM Treasury.
 OFSI helps to ensure that financial sanctions are properly understood, implemented and enforced in the United Kingdom.
-Further information on how OFSI implements financial sanctions can be found on the OFSI pages of GOV.UK.
+See more information about how OFSI implements financial sanctions.

-Any sale or purchase of public bonds or public-guaranteed bonds issued after 19 January 2012 must not be made to or from the Syrian regime or any of the institutions mentioned above, or to or from any person acting on behalf of those mentioned above or at their direction, or to or from an entity owned or controlled by them.
-Nor must any person provide brokering, advertising or other services which assist the issue of public or public-guaranteed bonds.
+Any sale or purchase of public bonds or public-guaranteed bonds issued by the Assad regime between 19 January 2012 and 8 December 2024 must not be made to or from any Syrian credit or financial institution, to or from any person acting on behalf of those mentioned above or at their direction, or to or from an entity owned or controlled by them.
+Nor must any person provide brokering, advertising or other services which assist with the sale or purchase of public or public-guaranteed bonds that were issued during the Assad regime.

 The Regulations impose trade prohibitions relating to: